itascaconsulting/PFC3D_OpenFOAM/README.md

 Open two terminals on the same computer.
 Change directories to the `dropTest1/` folder in each terminal.
 In the first, give the command:

+`blockMesh`

+to build the OpenFOAM mesh, then give the command:

 `pfc3d700_console call pfc_dropTest1.py`

 and in the other give the command: